 This is just one example how you can explore your source code.
 Once you get a feel for the metrics, you might decide to combine different metrics.
 We usually leave the size metric locked to the real lines of code metric though.
 That ensures the buildings are always in the same place, even when you change height and color.

-Depending on the importers you used to generate your map you might also be able to view the edges between buildings.
+Depending on the tools you used to generate your map you might also be able to view the edges between buildings (check out the tools individual pages to see if they can generate edge metrics).
 Edges show connections between your files and can take many forms.
 For example the metric pairingRate tells you that when file A is committed, file B is also in that same commit.
 Now there is an edge between building A and building B, an unidirectional relationship.
 But file B might also show up in commits that don’t include file A. No edge between building B and building A then.

 You can see the building with most edges because purple edges leave and cyan edges enter.
 When you hover over a building with edges you can see exactly where they lead or are coming from.
 Edges that stretch over the whole map might indicate a problem because buildings that are connected should usually be put in the same package in your source code.